 Several years ago, a reader named Erin sent in a recipe for dairy-free triple chocolate brownie cookies.
-She said, “I found this recipe while searching for a GOOD chocolatey treat, and just tweaked the ingredients to suit my needs.
+She said, “I found this recipe while searching for a GOOD chocolaty treat, and just tweaked the ingredients to suit my needs.
 I am soy-free in addition to dairy-free, so a butter substitute such as margarine could be used in place of the shortening.”
 I recently tested out Erin’s recipe, and made a few more tweaks myself!
 I also tested it with both wheat flour and gluten-free flour for more options.
 And I took some photos to show you the delicious results!

 - 2 teaspoon baking powder